Can you buy a life insurance policy on someone else?

 But what if your partner is busy at work and putting off buying coverage?
 Since it was so easy to get coverage for yourself, applying for a policy on behalf of your partner would be simple enough, too, right?

 If your partner is too busy to get the process started, you can get the ball rolling yourself.
-Since you know your partner’s age and basic health condition, start by getting an estimate for how much they would be paying each month for coverage.
+Since you know your partner’s age and basic health condition, start by getting an estimate for how much they would be paying each month for their coverage amount.

 For a child with co-signed debt